Habbie/hello-dns/tdns/intro.md

 keeping code in an accessible or educational state.

-`tdns` addresses this gap by being a 1500 line long server that is well documented and described.
+`tdns` addresses this gap by being a 1500 line long server that is well documented and commented.
 Any competent programmer can read the entire source code a few hours and observe how things really should be done.

 ## That sounds like hubris